Land-based greenhouse gas emissions and removals

 Note: Data are accurate to 2 significant figures in accordance with Part III Annex 8 of the National Inventory Report.
 Net exchange is calculated by subtracting removals from emissions.

-The forestry sector category refers to emissions and removals from forest management activities such as timber harvesting, thinning and replanting, and ecological processes such as tree growth and decomposition.
-It also includes emissions from harvested wood products, which are the wood materials removed from the harvested site and turned into consumer products, such as timber for construction, furniture or paper products.
+The forest sector category refers to emissions and removals from forest management activities such as timber harvesting, thinning and replanting and ecological processes, such as tree growth and decomposition.
+It also includes transfers to and from the harvested wood products pool, which are the wood materials removed from the harvested site and turned into consumer products, such as timber for construction, furniture or paper products.
 The carbon removed from the atmosphere by trees is stored in the harvested wood products and tracked over the lifespan of the consumer products.
-The carbon is emitted back into the atmosphere at the end of the products' useful life.
+The carbon is emitted back into the atmosphere or transferred into the waste stream where the product is disposed.

 Agricultural land